To glorify God by shining the light of Christ in the Ajax/Durham community. (Matthew 5:16)

 Here’s how your involvement can have an impact for all eternity:

 Ajax Lighthouse is a multicultural family of families within the Ajax/Durham community

 56 Angus Dr, Ajax, ON L1S3C5

-Services are held every Saturday from 7pm to 8pm EST
+Services are held every Sunday 1pm to 2pm EST

 Please contact us at: firstname.lastname@example.org

-The core of The Fellowship of Evangelical Baptist Churches of Canada and the reason for our national unity, is our commitment to a set of shared beliefs.
 The following Belief Statement, or Affirmation of Faith, is a declaration of the truths that unite us in ministry.
-As believers in the Lord Jesus Christ, we affirm the following as a summary of what we believe to be basic truths about God and His works.
+As believers in the Lord Jesus Christ, we affirm the following as what we believe to be basic truths about God and His works.